csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 ### Experimental science

 Early astronomy is an example of experimental science.
-Ancient astronomers watched the skies first with bare eyes and then with telescopes and recorded the positions and movements of the Sun, the Moon, the stars, and the planets of our solar system and so on.
+Ancient astronomers watched the skies first with bare eyes and then with telescopes and recorded the positions and movements of the Sun, the Moon, the stars, and the planets of our solar system.
 They noted that their observations followed certain patterns.
 Similarly, one can drop stones of various weights from towers of different heights and measure the time it takes for the stones to hit the ground.
 Random movement of small particles in liguid